About the Test

 Purpose of the test

 Your TSH level provides information about whether your thyroid gland is functioning normally.
 TSH is often tested as part of a thyroid panel, along with tests of hormones produced by the thyroid gland.
-If TSH alone is tested and the result is abnormal, additional thyroid tests may be ordered.
+If TSH is tested and the result is abnormal, additional thyroid tests may be ordered.

 TSH testing may be used for the following reasons: